codekow/vagrant-files/README.md

 # Vagrant Cheat Sheet

+A collection of vagrant VMs for general purpose use.

 ## Creating a VM
 - `vagrant init`           -- Initialize Vagrant with a Vagrantfile and ./.vagrant directory, using no specified base image.
 Before you can do vagrant up, you'll need to specify a base image in the Vagrantfile.
 - `vagrant init <boxpath>` -- Initialize Vagrant with a specific box.
 To find a box, go to the [public Vagrant box catalog](https://app.vagrantup.com/boxes/search).
 When you find one you like, just replace it's name with boxpath.
 For example, `vagrant init ubuntu/trusty64`.